Govt asks telcos to convey about opting for dues moratorium by Oct 29 | Business

 It has also given an option to the telcos to pay the interest amount arising due to the said deferment of payment by way of equity.

-Last month, Bharti Airtel Chairman Sunil Mittal said the company will opt for payment moratorium, offered in telecom relief package, and redirect the cashflow to aggressively build networks.
+Last month, Bharti Airtel Chairman Sunil Mittal said the company will opt for payment moratorium offered in the telecom relief package and redirect the cashflow to aggressively build networks.

 With regard to interest dues on payment moratorium, Mittal had said that Airtel will weigh, when the offer comes from the government, on whether to go for equity conversion mechanism or pay cash.

-The company's board will take a decision at that point Mittal had said adding that with interest component working out to Rs 7,500- 10,000 crore, the stake involved may work out to 2-3 per cent, in case the company opted for it.
+The company's board will take a decision at that point Mittal had said, adding that with interest component working out to be Rs 7,500-10,000 crore, the stake involved may work out to be 2-3 per cent, in case the company opted for it.

 The moratorium will free up cash flow to the extent of Rs 40,000 crore and that amount is sufficient to meet the market's requirements, he had said.